After this chapter you will know all the basics around semiconductor components like diodes, transistors (BJT as well as MOSFETs) and their effects...

 So why use negative feedback?

-This negative feedback has one disadvqantage but multiple great advantages over the normal circcuit without the control loop.
-We make a lesser great amplification gain, but adopt a far better amplifier circuit - greater bandwith, less distortion factor…
+This negative feedback has one disadvantage but multiple great advantages over the normal circuit without the control loop.
+We make a lesser great amplification gain, but adopt a far better amplifier circuit - greater bandwidth, less distortion factor…

 Values fo this feedback resistor should be 30 to 70kOhm…